open-telemetry/opamp-spec/README.md

 PEM-encoded public key of the CA that signed this certificate.
 Optional, MUST be specified if the certificate is CA-signed.
-Can be stored by intermediary proxies in order to verify the connecting client's certificate in the future.
+Can be stored by intermediary TLS-terminating proxies in order to verify the connecting client's certificate in the future.

 <h2 id="own-telemetry-reporting">Own Telemetry Reporting</h2>